 The goal of treatment is to re-expand the collapsed lung tissue.
 If fluid is putting pressure on the lung, removing the fluid may allow the lung to expand.

-Treatments for atelectasis include one or more of the following:
+Treatments include one or more of the following:

-- Perform deep breathing exercises (with the help of incentive spirometry devices)
+- Deep breathing exercises (with the help of incentive spirometry devices).

 - Remove or relieve any blockage in the airways by bronchoscopy.